alebondarenko/WSDM-20/README.md

 ## Code structure
 ### Notebooks:
 - [rule_based_classification.ipynb](notebooks/rule_based_classification.ipynb) to perform a rule-based classification (15 patterns in Russian)
-- [questions_binary_classification.ipynb](notebooks/questions_binary_classification.ipynb) to perform a rule-based classification
+- [questions_binary_classification.ipynb](notebooks/questions_binary_classification.ipynb) building an ensemble classifier to classify questions as comparative or not.
-- [multiclass_classification.ipynb](notebooks/multiclass_classification.ipynb) to perform a rule-based classification
+- [multiclass_classification.ipynb](notebooks/multiclass_classification.ipynb) process BERT predictions (probabilities) for comparative question categories.

 The two last notebooks will use predictions produced by CNN and BERT as decision probabilities.